 All containers are designed to withstand a lot, so your precious possessions are safe from outside physical damage.
+Containers are designed to be secure and weatherproof even on the high seas whilst getting lashed with salt water.

 Some self-storage providers also provide a high security padlock and — usually — two keys.
 Others only provide a standard padlock.
 You may get your padlock included as part of your self-storage agreement or you may need to pay for it.
 The Self Storage Association regulations mean that operators are can only keep copies of your keys under special circumstances – if you would like them to receive your deliveries for example.
 If you hold all the keys, you can control who has access to your unit.
 If you do lose your keys, however, you may have to pay for a locksmith to remove your padlock.
 You may also have to pay for a new padlock and keys.